-Angela Davis, born on January 26, 1944, in Birmingham, Alabama, became a master scholar who studied at the Sorbonne.
+Angela Davis became a master scholar who studied at the Sorbonne.
 She joined the U.S. Communist Party and was jailed for charges related to a prison outbreak, though ultimately cleared.
 Known for books like Women, Race & Class, she has worked as a professor and activist who advocates gender equity, prison reform and alliances across color lines.

-Writer, activist and educator Angela Davis was born on January 26, 1944, in Birmingham, Alabama.
-She grew up in a middle class neighborhood dubbed "Dynamite Hill," due to many of the African-American homes in the area that were bombed by the Ku Klux Klan.
-Davis is best known as a radical African-American educator and activist for civil rights and other social issues.
+Davis was born on January 26, 1944, in Birmingham, Alabama.
+She grew up in a middle-class neighborhood dubbed "Dynamite Hill," due to many of the African American homes in the area that were bombed by the Ku Klux Klan.
+Davis is best known as a radical African American educator and activist for civil rights and other social issues.
 She knew about racial prejudice from her experiences with discrimination growing up in Alabama.
 As a teenager, Davis organized interracial study groups, which were broken up by the police.
-She also knew some of the four African-American girls killed in the Birmingham church bombing of 1963.
+She also knew some of the four African American girls killed in the Birmingham church bombing of 1963.